The Tabernacle Tour #2

 See John 13:10 Jesus said to him, “The one who has bathed does not need to wash, except for his feet, but is completely clean.
 And you are clean…”

-Here, when giving this final discourse to his disciples, Jesus uses the bathing of the body as a metaphor for the inward cleansing of the soul:
+Here, when giving this final discourse to his disciples, Jesus uses the bathing of the body as a metaphor for how, through his Word of Truth, spoken to the disciples, he has brought about the inward cleansing of their souls:

 Here is justification.